albertb22/Panor/README.md

 ```

 ### Options
 The second parameter is an object for the options.
 For now there is only one option.
-An example for the options object is something like this:
+An example for the options object looks something like this:

 ```javascript
 {